gumaerc-testorg/24.960-spring-2006/content/pages/readings.md

 Student presentation festival: Generative semantics/interpretive semantics/conditions papers
 {{< tdclose >}}
 {{< tdopen >}}
-Pick a paper from the period in which {{% resource_link "3298f05d-7689-4fab-99c0-2f85d2bde5a2" "Generative Semantics" %}} was debating with Interpretive Semantics (or from a very slightly later period, in which the Conditions framework was starting to be discussed).
+Pick a paper from the period in which [Generative Semantics](http://en.wikipedia.org/wiki/Generative_semantics) was debating with Interpretive Semantics (or from a very slightly later period, in which the Conditions framework was starting to be discussed).
 Present it, and discuss it in light of more recent research.
 {{< tdclose >}}

 {{< trclose >}}